NicholasChristopherBlake/scripts/excel-barcode-url-fetcher/README.md

 ## Libraries

 - **ExcelJS** and **xlsx** for working with Excel tables.
 ExcelJS being more advanced one and allowing us to add images into Excel table.
-- **Puppeteer** for making search requests in browser and getting the data
+- **Puppeteer** for making search requests in browser and getting the data.